gbif/dwc-dp/darwin-core-conceptual-model.md

 # **4 Acknowledgements (non-normative)**

-DwC-DM is a synthesis of years of discussion and contributions to Biodiversity Information Standards (TDWG) Interest Groups.
+The DwC-CM is a synthesis of years of discussion and contributions to Biodiversity Information Standards (TDWG) Interest Groups.
 The synthesis arose during research towards "Diversifying the GBIF Data Model” within the Global Biodiversity Information Facility work program, which brought additional perspectives from the GBIF community and included a series of iterative approaches to refine and validate both a conceptual model and a data publishing model through a wide variety of biodiversity data use cases.
 Data structures of many operational systems, including all commonly used open source collection management systems, have been studied and have influenced this model.